cmwylie19/serverless-deployments/README.md

 # Blue/Green and Canary Deployments in Serverless
 This lab is about deployments in OpenShift Serverless.
 During the lab we will do a blue/green and canary deployment of a NodeJS application.
-This lab has been tested in OpenShift 4.3 and locally with minikube.
+This lab has been tested using CodeReady Containers in OpenShift 4.5.
 Instructions for local development with minikube can be found [here](https://gitlab.consulting.redhat.com/appdev-coe/cloud-native-appdev-enablement/serverless-enablement/introduction/-/blob/master/minikube.md).

 The app that we are going to deploy has one endpoint, /greet, which is accessible via a GET request.
 The greet endpoint returns “hello!” when the environmental variable LANGUAGE is set to “EN”, and “hola!” when LANGUAGE is set to “ES”.